trivikram-bhavesh-budhabhatti/Data-Science-Project/README.md

 Notes
 Datasets must be in CSV format with expected column names (e.g., "Glucose" for Diabetes, "successful_marketing" for Marketing).
 The code is modular and reusable for other datasets with minor adjustments.
-License
-This project is licensed under the MIT License - see the  file for details.

-This README provides a clear, structured explanation of your project, including setup instructions and usage details, while embedding the one-pager summary you requested.
-Feel free to adjust the repository URL, add a requirements.txt file, or tweak the license section as needed!
-Let me know if you need further refinements.